-This comprehensive course gives an in-depth insight into cycle analysis and turbine engineering, starting from general discussions of energy systems and opportunities for waste heat recovery and ending with complete design of flow path and 3D blades for the turbine with attachments.
+This comprehensive, 10-day, 3 hours per day, course gives an in-depth insight into cycle analysis as well as axial and radial turbine engineering, starting from general discussions of energy systems and opportunities for waste heat recovery (WHR) and ending with complete design of flow path and 3D blades for turbines with attachments.

-The comprehensive course program includes about 50 hours of lectures on theoretical design of waste heat recovery systems and actual design process explanations for the cycle and the turbine component.
+The program includes about 30 hours of lectures on theoretical design of waste heat recovery systems and actual design process explanations for the cycle and the turbine component.

 The goal of this course is to provide engineers with a better understanding of waste heat recovery systems; what they are, how they can be used and useful and how to design and optimize them to provide a greener way to convert energy.